 Human trafficking breaks down a person mentally, physically, and emotionally.
 Sex traffickers use violence, threats, lies, debt bondage, and other forms of coercion to compel adults and children to engage in commercial sex acts against their will.
 The traffickers’ job is to make it seem like she had done something wrong, she is choosing this lifestyle and it is all her fault that all these bad things are happening.
 When a woman is able to leave the situation and regain what has been taken she can clearly see how she was exploited.
 It’s a process that we see at Rethreaded over and over again.

 5. This is not just a women’s issue.
 This is an “us” issue and only together can we stop it.

 The exploitation of people by the sex trade industry is driven by demand to buy sex.
 Traffickers exploit people so they can make a profit.
-99% of the buyers are men.
+99% of the buyers in this study were men.
 We believe that a man’s journey into buying sex is just as broken as a women’s journey is in selling sex.
 We need men who will stand up and be a voice to other men about what is really going on.
 We need each other to make sure that we can stop the exploitation of people.

 At Rethreaded we want to provide hope to other survivors, to our community and our world.
 It takes us all.

 “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.” -Margaret Mead

 Statistics and facts about sex trafficking were found through Polaris, a leader in the global fight to eradicate modern slavery.

 This blog was part of the Breaking Misconceptions Blog Series.
 To learn more check out the rest of the series.